Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 The triple-layer composite construction is quite durable and abrasion resistant.
 These ultra-compact iSUPs fold in half (hot-dog style) prior to being rolled up.
 By folding tightly in the same spot repeatedly, there is some cosmetic wear in the coloration, but no tearing, cracking, or other structural issues.

 As with all iSUPs, care should always be taken when moving the boards, launching, and landing that you don’t drag or bump into sharp objects.
-With basic care and maintenance, the Ultra 10’ iSUP should well outlast its 3-year warranty.
-The maximum inflation pressure listed on the board has been reduced from 18psi to 16psi.
-While I’m not sure exactly why this is the case, I can tell you that 16psi is plenty to keep the Ultra 10’ stiff and performing well even for a larger paddler like myself (230lb).
+With basic care and maintenance, the 10′ Ultra 2.0 iSUP should well outlast its 3-year warranty.
+The maximum inflation pressure of 16 PSI is plenty to keep the 10′ Ultra 2.0 stiff and performing well even for a larger paddler like myself (230lb).

 Otherwise, the Ultra 10’ does have similar construction to the Original 10’ All Around with a reinforcement layer along the rails and then another layer of seam tape over the rail for additional durability (and cosmetic finish).
 The overlapping layers can be seen along the sides of the board.
 The deck pad is noticeably different with both a shorter length and split design to accommodate folding the board in half.
 Also adjusted to allow the Ultra 10’ to fold, the center handle is offset to the left side of the board and the inflation valve and leash D-ring/action mount have been moved to the side of the board.